kamilaworonicz-ba/physics-product-launch/case-study.md

-# From Teacher Research to a Best-Performing Physics Textbook Series
+# From Teacher Research to 7% National Adoption: Launching a New Physics Textbook Series

 ### Full Case Study